erikpog757/ImGuiFontConverter/README.md

 **Or compile yourself:**
 - Any C++14 compiler (VS 2022, VS 2019, VS 2017, GCC 5+, Clang 3.4+)
-- Just build `converter.cpp` as x64 Release
+- Just build `main.cpp` as x64 Release

 ## How to use